AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 How industrial Australian SMBs structure approval hierarchies and where standard accounting software falls short at scale.

 An approval hierarchy is a set of rules that determines who needs to review and authorise a financial transaction before it is processed.
 At its simplest, it is a single approver for all invoices.
-At scale, it is a matrix of thresholds, roles, project codes, and delegation levels that routes each transaction to the right person based on its characteristics.
+At scale, it is an approval matrix of thresholds, roles, project codes, and delegation levels that routes each transaction to the right person based on its characteristics.

 For an industrial SMB processing 80–150 invoices per month across multiple suppliers, project codes, and cost centres, the hierarchy is where control lives.
 The accounting system records what happened.
 The hierarchy determines whether it should have happened at all.